DavesCodeMusings/raspberry-cobbler/docs/tl-dr.md

 Helpful wifi packages wpa_supplicant and iw are available as arm64 binaries on this repo.

 ## Terminfo and locale data
-The best place to find files to populat _/usr/share/terminfo_ and _/usr/lib/locale_ is from another Linux system.
+The best place to find files to populate _/usr/share/terminfo_ and _/usr/lib/locale_ is from another Linux system.
 It's CPU architecture independent, so any system should do.
 Look at the tmux-side-quest document here to get details on what files go where.